 Enterprises selling goods or services exceeding NOK 50 000 over a twelve-month period are obliged to register for VAT in Norway and add VAT on the invoices.
 On the other hand, a VAT registered entity is entitled to a refund of the input VAT on its own purchases of goods and services used in the business.
-The VAT is reported on VAT returns that normally are filed every other month.
+The VAT is reported on VAT returns that normally filed bi-monthly.

-Foreign businesses that sell goods and services in Norway without having a place of business or a place of residence in Norway, must be registered through a VAT representative.
+Foreign businesses that sell goods and services in Norway without having a place of business or a place of residence in Norway, must as a main rule be registered through a VAT representative.

 The business will have the rights and obligations that follow from ordinary registration in the VAT Register.
-The representative must have a place of residence or a place of business in Norway.
+For businesses that need to register through a VAT representative, the representative must have a place of residence or a place of business in Norway.
 Both the foreign business and the representative must sign the Coordinated Registration Notification to have the business registered.
 The VAT representative is obliged to control that the VAT handling is correct and is responsible for filing the VAT return.

 Magnus Legal acts as a VAT representative for foreign companies with VAT liable activity in Norway.